microsoft/Azure-Analytics-and-AI-Engagement/midpCosmos/Readme-shell.md

 > **Note:** You may be prompted to select your subscription if you have multiple subscriptions.

-> **Note:** The setup for your Dream Demo in a Box is done here and now you can follow the demo script for testing/demoing your environment.
+> **Note:** The setup for your Dream PoC Accelerator is done here and now you can follow the demo script for testing/demoing your environment.

 ### Task 8: Pause or Resume script